 I don’t remember how much it cost, but you can get one for £35 from screwfix today.
 This is not a huge amount considering it is a fairly substantial tool and my expectations for it doing a good job were low.

-At this stage I have to confess to a failure in my normal painstaking (some would say anally retentive) research, having quickly accepted a view that I saw repeated many times by various – largely American – woodworking pundits on t’internet.
-As an aide to the reader I have distilled the information below:
+At this stage I have to confess to a failure in my normal tendency for painstaking (some would say anally retentive) research into prospective purchases, and I quickly accepted a view that I saw repeated many times by various – largely American – woodworking pundits on t’internet.
+The thinking goes:

 - Buy the best tools you can afford (or “buy cheap buy twice”)